1. Introduction

 Lodging an Appeal

-10.1 If an employee wishes to appeal the outcome of a decision made at the final probation meeting, they should submit an appeal in writing outlining their full grounds for appeal, to the appropriate College/University Services Head of Human Resources within 5 working days of receipt of the University’s decision.
-Employees will be notified that their appeal has been received within 5 working days.
+10.1 If a colleague wishes to appeal the outcome of a decision made at the final probation meeting, they should submit an appeal in writing outlining their full grounds for appeal, to the appropriate College/University Services Head of Human Resources within 5 working days of receipt of the University’s decision.
+Colleagues will be notified that their appeal has been received within 5 working days.

 10.2 The appeal stage is not intended to be a rehearing of the original case.
 Hence the grounds for appeal should typically fall within one of the following: